LEAD Model Updates

 Clarification

-Hybrid Alignment lookback windows specified
+Hybrid alignment lookback windows specified

 The original RFA described Hybrid Alignment conceptually but did not specify the lookback windows.
-The revision confirms that the initial alignment run uses October 1 – September 30 prior to the PY, and the mid-year refresh for new Participant TINs uses January 1 – December 31 prior to the PY.
+The revision confirms that the initial alignment run uses October 1–September 30 prior to the PY, and the mid-year refresh for new Participant TINs uses January 1–December 31 prior to the PY.
 The two runs use different 12-month windows.

 Affects: Alignment